massimofasciano/mafl-rust/README.md

     if (let env_file = @getenv("FILE")) != nil {
         file = env_file;
     }
+    # import 2 functions from the standard library
     from @std.iter use map filter;
     # get names from a file (remove extra whitespace and skip empty lines)
     let names = @lines(@readfile(file)) | map(@trim) | filter(\s{@len(s)>0});
     # grab a name at random
+    # last expression in the block is the value of the block
     names[@randint(0,@len(names)-1)]
 };

 subnet[3] = @randint(100,199);

 let port = @randint(port_min, port_max);

+# remove 2 variables from the environment
 forget port_min port_max;

 # we return this object to Rust